LOGISTICS

 Introduction of the Sector

-The logistics sector serves as the backbone of global commerce, facilitating the movement of goods from manufacturers to consumers with efficiency and precision.
-It encompasses a wide range of activities including transportation, warehousing, inventory management, and distribution.
-According to the Bureau of Labor Statistics (BLS), employment in the transportation and logistics sector is projected to grow by 18% from 2022 to 2032, which is faster than the average for all occupations.
-The rise of e-commerce is a significant driver, with global sales projected to reach $6.38 trillion by 2024, as reported by Statista.
+The logistics sector is a fundamental component of global commerce, enabling the efficient and precise movement of goods from manufacturers to consumers.
+This industry covers a broad range of activities, including transportation, warehousing, inventory management, and distribution.
+According to the Bureau of Labor Statistics (BLS), employment in the transportation and logistics sector is expected to grow by 18% from 2022 to 2032—significantly faster than the average for all occupations.
+A primary driver of this growth is the expansion of e-commerce, with global sales anticipated to reach $6.38 trillion by 2024, as reported by Statista.

 Post Graduate Diploma in Supply Chain and Logistics Management